 Android | iOS

-Google Analytics is one of the essential business tool, especially for online shops.
+Google Analytics is an essential business tool, especially for online shops.
 Getting it in app form takes it even further.

-Now, you can access all of your Google Analytics data anytime in your mobile device with its user-friendly interface and Material design.
-Thanks Google.
+Now, you can access your Google Analytics data anytime on your mobile device, thanks to its user-friendly interface and Material design.

 Reddit News